 Mad dogs and Englishmen

-30 Aug – 23Sept – Experience the real Spain on a finca rural Aragon Spain for 2 dogs and a cat
+10 – 23Sept – Experience the real Spain on a finca rural Aragon Spain for a sweet dog and a cat

-We need someone, a couple or a family, to look after our 2 dogs and cat while we are away in England and Ireland going to a wedding and visiting elderly relatives.
+We need someone, a couple or a family, to look after our dog and cat while we are away in England and Ireland going to a wedding and visiting elderly relatives.

 We need to leave on Thursday 1st September very early morning in order to catch a ferry in France on 2nd September.
 We have a ferry booked to return to Spain on 22nd September.
 However, if you want to join us for the Fiesta in our village, this takes place in the Bank Holiday weekend and the few days before.
 It would be a good opportunity to meet some of the locals and for us to show you around a little before we leave.

 At this time of year, the heat of summer is dimming ,and life is starting to fall back into the easy routines.

 Our finca is very spacious and has 4 bedrooms.
 We have good wifi through satellite connection.
 It is completely off grid and is 5km from the nearest village.
 Applicants will be best advised to have a car, as the location has no public transport apart from one bus per day from the village to Alcañiz.
 In the immediate area of our finca there are many walks to be had either with or without the dogs.
 We have no neighbours at the finca and no street lighting, so after dark, you are entirely dependant on moonlight for showing you the way!
 On the plus side, if you are a stargazer, there is plenty to see, as long as it isn´t cloudy!